 Well, that’s because we’re giving it a whole section right now.

-If you want to strengthen your glutes and build up a shapely behind, stair climbers are ideal.
+Stair climbers are ideal if you want to strengthen your glutes and build up a shapely behind.

-Another brilliant benefit of using the stair climber is the fact that it helps to tone the muscles.
+Another brilliant benefit of using the stair climber is that it helps tone the muscles.

-Stair climbing stimulates the muscle tissues and fibers, which, over time can simulate the effects you’d expect if you were lifting weights.
+Stair climbing stimulates the muscle tissues and fibres, which, over time, can simulate the effects you’d expect if you were lifting weights.

 Another lesser-known benefit of the stair climber is the fact that it helps to strengthen the core.